guojing0/guojing0.github.io/_posts/2017-11-24-how-to-read-a-paper.md

 2. Keep current in the field;

-3. Literature survey of a new field
+3. Literature survey of a new field.

 ## The Three-Pass Approach

 * *First pass* is a quick scan to get a bird’s-eye view of the paper and gives you a general idea about it;

-* *Second pass* is to read the paper with greater care and grasp the content, but not its details.
+* *Second pass* is to read the paper with greater care and grasp the content, but not its details;

 * *Third pass* helps you understand the paper in depth.